Nawaz, Maryam depart for Lahore; PML-N rally proceeds to airport | Pakistan - Geo.tv

 PML-N leaders, workers gather at Lohari gate

-PML-N leaders including Hamza Shehbaz along with party workers have started gathering at the Lohari gate.
+PML-N leaders including Hamza Shehbaz along with party workers started gathering at the Lohari gate in the afternoon.

-It is expected that they will head to the airport in the form of a rally from here led by PML-N president Shehbaz Sharif.
+From here, a rally headed by Shehbaz Sharif and Hamza proceeded towards the airport.

 Mobile phone services suspended